kairav11/Notes/Python.md

 result = functools.reduce(lambda x,y: x*y, factorial)
 ```
 ## List comprehension
 A way to create a new list with less syntax.
-It can mimic certain lambda functions, is easier to read.<br>Syntax: list = \[expression for item in iterable]  Ex: <br>
+It can mimic certain lambda functions, is easier to read.<br>Syntax: list = \[expression for item in iterable if conditional]  Ex: <br>
 ```
 squares = []
 for i in range(1,11):